sjentsch/lsjDocs/Ch16/Ch16_Bayes_5.rst

 An important type of statistical inference problem discussed in this book is the comparison between two means, discussed in some detail in the chapter on *t*-tests (chapter :doc:`../Ch11/Ch11_tTest`).
-If you can remember back that far, you’ll recall that there are several versions of the *t*-test.
-I’ll talk a little about Bayesian versions of the independent samples *t*-tests and the paired samples *t*-test in this section.
+If you can remember back that far, you will recall that there are several versions of the *t*-test.
+I will talk a little about Bayesian versions of the independent samples *t*-tests and the paired samples *t*-test in this section.